Achieving ISO 14001 certification

 Net zero refers to the concept of balancing the amount of greenhouse gases produced with an equivalent amount of greenhouse gases being removed from the atmosphere.
-Climate change refers to the increase in temperature on the earth’s surface caused by increases in greenhouse gases trapping heat from the sun within the atmosphere.
+Climate change refers to the increase of the earth’s surface temperature, caused by increases in greenhouse gases trapping heat from the sun within the atmosphere.

 Climate change goes hand in hand with net zero as the reduction and balancing of greenhouse gases achieved by net zero measures can reduce the impact of climate change.
-Utilising a goal of achieving net zero can reduce your net amount of greenhouse gases to zero, or as close as possible.
-Thereby reducing your negative contributions to climate change.
+Setting a goal to achieve net zero will help you reduce your net amount of greenhouse gases to zero, or as close as possible.
+You will therefore reduce your negative contributions to climate change.

-There are many policies, procedures and environmental initiatives you can implement into your business to combat climate change and achieve net zero.
-The first step to take is to understand what your current environmental impact and carbon footprint are.
+There are many policies, procedures and environmental initiatives you can implement in your business to combat climate change and achieve net zero.
+The first step is to understand your current environmental impact and carbon footprint.
 This will allow you to set clear short, medium and long-term environmental objectives and produce action plans that are relevant to your organisation.